somewhatlurker/DivaSound/readme.md

 DivaSound is a replacement audio output for Project DIVA Arcade Future Tone 7.10

+### DivaSound is now included in PD Loader.
+This repo will still be updated as a standalone alternative and for the wiki, but if you use a recent version of PD Loader you do not need to install DivaSound separately.

 **Why?**
 The original WASAPI output used by the game only supports exclusive mode, and on top of that a lot of hardware can't handle it properly.